-The Aircraft Maintenance Operator shall provide:
+The Independent Aircraft Mechanic shall provide:

-a.
-Sufficient equipment, supplies, manuals, and availability of parts equivalent to that required by the FAA.

-- b.
-Sufficient number of personnel to carry out the Operator's activity in a safe, secure, efficient, courteous, prompt, and professional manner while meeting the reasonable customer demands for this activity.
+- a.
+Sufficient equipment, supplies, manuals, and availability of parts equivalent to that required by the FAA. - b.
+Sufficient number of personnel to carry out the Operator's activity in a safe, secure, efficient, courteous, prompt, and professional manner while meeting reasonable customer demands for this activity.
 Possess a valid Airframe & Powerplant Mechanics Certificate issued by the FAA.
 Operators providing 100 hour, annual, or phase inspections shall employ an Airframe and Power Plant mechanic certified as an Inspection Authority (IA). - c.
 Have a valid certificate of insurance, naming the Airport Commission as an additional insured.
 SASO's insurance carrier must be licensed to do business in Georgia and be acceptable to the Commission.
-Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements. - d.
+Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements.

+- d.
 Adequate provisions for the removal/disposal of solutions, solvents, cleaning agents, lubricants, and other wastes in compliance with federal, state and Commission regulations. - e.
-Service to be available on demand 8 hours/day, 5 days/week. - f.
-Possess a valid business license issued by the State of Georgia. - g.
-An Aircraft Maintenance Operator that performs maintenance in its customers' leased Premises does not need to meet a minimum square footage requirement so long as maintenance performed on customers' leased Premises is done in compliance with FARs and is conducted in a safe, clean, and organized manner. - 2.
+Service to be available by phone or email during reasonable operating hours. - f.
+Possess a valid business license issued by the municipality or county in which the Operator's headquarters or principal place of business is located and, if an entity, be authorized to do business in the State of Georgia. - g.
+An Independent Aircraft Mechanic that performs maintenance in its customers' leased Premises does not need to meet a minimum square footage requirement so long as maintenance performed on customers' leased Premises is done in compliance with FARs and is conducted in a safe, clean, and organized manner. - 2.
 Aircraft Major Repair/Alteration Operator

-An Aircraft major repair/alteration Operator provides all the services of the Aircraft maintenance Operator was well as providing major alteration and major repair services as defined herein for Aircraft other than those owned, leased, and/or operated by, and under the full and exclusive control of the Operator, in addition to selling Aircraft parts, accessories, and related components.
+An Aircraft Major Repair/Alteration Operator provides all the services of the Independent Aircraft Mechanic was well as providing major alteration and major repair services as defined herein for aircraft other than those owned, leased, and/or operated by, and under the full and exclusive control of the Operator, in addition to selling Aircraft parts, accessories, and related components.